 WordPress is a content management software that is installed on a web server.
 Most self-hosted WordPress websites use Shared Hosting.
 But based on your needs, you can use a VPS or a dedicated server to run your WordPress website.

-Let’s look at some recommended WordPress hosting services:
+Let’s look at some recommended shared WordPress hosting services:

 5. WP Engine